 HOMEOPATHIC TREATMENT FOR DENGUE FEVER

 Homeopathy works based on individuality.
-In the case of dengue also, homeopathic medicines for dengue fever are selected after a full case analysis and symptoms similarity of the patient.
+In the case of dengue, homeopathic medicines for dengue fever are selected after a full case analysis and the symptoms similarity of the patient.

 There are many homeopathy medicines for dengue including Aconitum napellus, Arsenic album, Belladonna, Bryonia alba, Eupatorium perfoliatum, Ferrum phosphoricum, Gelsemium, Ipecacuanha, Natrum muriaticum, Nux vomica, Pulsatilla, and Rhus toxicodendron which are prescribed based on symptom similarity.

-Carica papaya homeopathic medicine for platelets count is useful to increase WBC and platelets.
+Carica papaya homeopathic medicine for platelet count is useful for increasing WBC and platelets.

 Tinospora cordifolia is an effective homeopathy medicine for dengue and helps to lower the body temperature very fast.

 Eupatorium perfoliatum, also known as ‘bone-set’ is effective in the prevention as well as management of Dengue Fever, when there is a pain in the eyes with severe aching pain in the back and bones of extremities.
-There are many homeopathy medicines for chikungunya also.
+There are many homeopathy medicines for chikungunya.